 Step 4: Assessment

 For Early Years – Year 2 applicants, we invite your child to spend 1- 2 hours in an age-appropriate class.
 The amount of time they spend with us varies according to the age of your child.
 This provides your child with an opportunity to meet future classmates and teaching staff.
 This observational visit also provides our teachers with an opportunity to assess your child’s level to assist in class placement.
 All children need to be out of nappies/diapers.

 For Year 3 –Year 10 applicants, we ask all students to complete an online cognitive ability test.
 If English is not your child’s first language, we may also conduct an English assessment.

-For Year 10 – Year 13 applicants, we ask all students to complete an online cognitive ability test. .
+For Year 10 – Year 13 applicants, we ask all students to complete an online cognitive ability test.
 If English is not your child’s first language, we may also conduct an English assessment.
-In addition, your child will be asked to discuss their subject choices for either (I)GCSE in Years 10 & 11 or IB Diploma in Years 12 & 13.
+In addition, your child will be asked to discuss their subject choices for either I/GCSE in Year 10 & 11 or IB Diploma in Year 12 & 13.

 Step 5: Preparing to Start